javyer12/javyer12/README.md

-- 👋 Hi, I’m Francico Javier Murillo Guillen.
+- 👋 Hi, This is Francico Javier Murillo Guillen.

       🌐🌐🌐 Front-End Developer  🌐🌐🌐

 - 👀 Francisco is interested in:
     ⚽️ Football.
     🎬 Films.
     ✈️ Traveling.

-- 🌱 I’m currently learning Technologies for Backend Development.
+- 🌱 He's currently learning Technologies for Backend Development.
-- 💞️ I’m looking to collaborate on projects Javascript, projects open source.
+- 💞️ He's looking to collaborate on projects Javascript, projects open source.
 - 📫 How to reach me:
   💌Mail: franmurillo894@gmail.com